domoritz/tvcg-journal-typst/template/main.typ

 Typst automatically detects the type of figure (i.e., table, image, or code) and label them accordingly.
 Figures are documented at https://typst.app/docs/reference/model/figure/.

-for figures with images, the image format is usually detected automatically.
+For figures with images, the image format is usually detected automatically.
 For details, head over to the image documentation: https://typst.app/docs/reference/visualize/image/.

 #figure(
   image("figs/CypressView.jpg", alt: "A view of a city with buildings peeking out of the clouds."),